mjbeswick/tacit-dom/presentations/thorix-intro/index.md

 ### Try it

 - Explore `examples/` in this repo
-- Import from `thorix` and build components in pure TypeScript
+- Import from `tacit-dom` and build components in pure TypeScript
 - Render with `render(Component, container)`

 ---

-### 🎉 You're Ready to Thorix!
+### 🎉 You're Ready to Tacit-DOM!

 **Remember:**